-0.1667 EFTS OL, DL NO 20 points Examines the origins and development of literature produced for children and young adults.
-Investigates the socially constructed notion of childhood and critiques
+NO 0.1667 EFTS OL, DL 20 points Examines the origins and development of literature produced for children and young adults.
+Investigates the socially constructed notion of childhood and critiques texts using the intersections between gender, class and race as categories of analysis.

-NO 0.1667 EFTS OL, DL 20 points 72 300-level EDUC or EDUX points
+NO 0.1667 EFTS OL, DL 20 points P 72 300-level EDUC or EDUX points